Transgender rights in the United States: Biden administration

-President Joe Biden overturned the laws the Trump Administration put in place to ban transgender people from serving in the military on January 25, 2021, only five days after he took the oath of office.
+President Joe Biden reversed the policy the first Trump Administration put in place to ban transgender people from serving in the military on January 25, 2021, only five days after he took the oath of office.
 Biden said, "It is my conviction as Commander in Chief of the Armed Forces that gender identity should not be a bar to military service.
 Moreover, there is substantial evidence that allowing transgender individuals to serve in the military does not have any meaningful negative impact on the Armed Forces."

 Biden's executive order was implemented in a step by step process.
 The order Trump signed banning transgender people from the military was to be reversed, the Department of Defense was to correct the record of anyone dismissed from service due to their gender identity, and the Secretary of Defense and the Secretary of Homeland Security were to begin the process of allowing transgender service members to serve openly.
 On April 30, 2021, the United States Department of Defense enacted a new policy which required better medical service and assistance to transgender people serving in the United States Military.

+In February 2024, the Veterans Administration issued a final ruling that it would not cover gender-affirming surgery.

+The National Defense Authorization Act for Fiscal Year 2025, a bipartisan bill which Biden signed in December 2024, includes language to ban transgender healthcare financing for certain procedures for minor children of military members.
+The text states "medical interventions for the treatment of gender dysphoria that could result in sterilization may not be provided to a child under the age of 18."

+Second Trump administration

+On January 27, 2025, Trump signed an executive order called "Prioritizing Military Excellence and Readiness".
+On February 7, Defense Secretary Pete Hegseth signed a memo by the same name.
+On February 26, Under Secretary of Defense for Personnel and Readiness, Darin S. Selnick, signed a memo with more details.
+The effect is to ban trans people from the military.
+In March, U.S. District Court Judge Ana C. Reyes in Talbott v.
+United States and U.S. District Court Judge Benjamin H. Settle in Shilling v.
+United States issued preliminary injunctions.
+However, on May 6, the Supreme Court allowed the ban on trans personnel to take effect.